 DID MY CHILDREN ENJOY THEIR VISIT?

 My children were thrilled with their visit to the Royal Tyrrell, I’d have to say it was the single best experience they have had at a dinosaur museum (the oldest has been to over 30 such museums).
-My 11-year old son participated in one of their 90-minute dig programs and he loved it; my younger son (6 years old) said the museum had the very best playground (which they do).
+My then-11-year old son participated in one of their 90-minute dig programs and he loved it; my younger son (6 years old) said the museum had the very best playground (which they do).
 He also participated in one of the museum’s one-hour programs for younger children, and he had a wonderful time.
 In addition to the many and varied educational programs for children, the dig pit outside is very large and buried within the sand is a realistic replica of a Tyrannosaurus rex, which made for a lot of fun digging.
 There are also numerous interactive displays, puzzles to solve, and games to play along the way as you go through the museum.
 All in all, this museum is fantastic for kids.
 One recommendation: Drumheller is pretty dino-crazy, and there are a lot of dinosaur-themed things to do in the area.
 One my kids particularly enjoyed was a visit to the “world’s tallest dinosaur”, an 86-ft T. rex made of fiberglass.
 You can walk to the top and enjoy a great view of the town and surrounding badlands.

 Rating Aspects of the Museum’s Dinosaur Displays:

 Number of Dinosaurs on Display: (9.5 out of 10)